 The warrior class are tanks of the battlefield, usually the first to run into the line of danger.
 They can serve as drawing attention away from support classes and staying strong with their high levels of defense.
 Warriors command control of the fight by leading and defending.

-The pros of playing as a Warrior prove to be a great defense with high chances to survive, an awesome range of buffs and taunts, the ability to destroy enemy guards, and a good control of your character.
-However, they are very slow with poor mobility, and do not cause as much damage as a Rogue.
+The pros of playing as a Warrior prove to be a great defense with high chances to survive, an awesome range of buffs and taunts, the ability to destroy enemy guards, and good character control.
+However, they are very slow with poor mobility and do not cause as much damage as a Rogue.

 Warrior Specs: